-The career services office regularly organizes site visits and networking trips to New York City, Washington DC, Cleveland, Philadelphia, Detroit and other cities.
+The career services office regularly organizes site visits and networking trips to New York City, Washington DC and other cities (Cleveland, Philadelphia, etc.).
 These events offer students an opportunity to meet with MAM alumni in other cities, tour world-renowned arts facilities, and more.
 It is highly recommended that you participate in these valuable networking opportunities, even if you are not interested in working in that particular city, as these experiences provide you with a well-rounded view of the arts ecosystem.